TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

   204-3386](tel:2152043386)<br/>
   [julia.falcon@temple.edu](mailto:julia.falcon@temple.edu)<br/>
 ---
-## Major or Minor in Geography and Urban Studies

 Gain the intellectual and methodological tools necessary to understand and address a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people around the globe.
 The Department of Geography and Urban Studies offers programs of study relating to urban systems, nature and society, international development and spatial analysis.

 ## Academic Offerings